SethGK/refhub/README.md

-# RefRangeHub: Medical Reference Management Platform
+# RefHub: Medical Reference Management Platform

-RefRangeHub is a comprehensive web-based solution that enables healthcare professionals and researchers to efficiently manage medical studies, reference ranges, and departmental data.
+RefHub is a comprehensive web-based solution that enables healthcare professionals and researchers to efficiently manage medical studies, reference ranges, and departmental data.
 This platform streamlines study organization and reference range tracking to support evidence-based decision-making in clinical settings.

 ## Key Features